SiarheiKuchko/rsschool-cv/cv.md

 -----------
 ## About Me:

 I graduated from the Belarusian State Technological University in 2002.
-Since then till the present day I have been working in designing furniture and various wood products area as the process engineer.\n
+Since then till the present day I have been working in designing furniture and various wood products area as the process engineer.

 I've never been working in the IT field.
 When I was a teen I was keen on programming, I was dreemed to become a developer.
 Later I was learning programming languages while I was studying in the university.
 In June this year I found out about RS School and the "JavaScript/Front-end.
 Stage 0" course from my wife who is EPAM employee, so I decided to take a part.
 I've successfully completed "Stage 0" and got a sertificate.
-I'm going to continue learning at the "Stage 1" of the course.\n
+I'm going to continue learning at the "Stage 1" of the course.

 My strenths are: I'm reliable, quick-learner, curious (I'm keen on learning new things and getting new skills), attentive to details, polite, a team-player, able to work independently.

 ----------